GitHubstudy2018/ARPES-data-evaluation-procedures/README.md

 ```
 deg2kvec3d(inwvname, EF)
 ```
 whereas *inwvname* is the 3d-input wave and *EF* is the kinetic energy value in electronvolts where the Fermi-energy is (which is photon energy hv minus analyzer work function in electron volts).
-The free electron final state approximation is used in this procedure to transform angles to k-vector and the factor "1.1" used in the k-conversion formula is an arbitrary factor to make range of the k-vectors slightly bigger in order to make them the resulting values fit into the scale.
+The free electron final state approximation is used in this procedure to transform angles to k-vector.